 Islamists in the process of destroying a centuries-old Timbuktu shrine.

-July 3, 2012 update I am adding a "top comment" to all those commentators who provide other examples of Muslim destruction of antiquities, starting with S.C.
+July 3, 2012 update I am adding a "top comment" endorsements to those commentators who provide other examples of Muslim destruction of antiquities, starting with S.C.
 Panda's information about Hindu temples post-1947.
-I expect information on quite a few examples.
+See these to flesh out the examples here.

 July 11, 2012 update: Raymond Ibrahim writes today that "Calls to Destroy Egypt's Great Pyramids Begin."